Over the past ten years, internet and digital radio has evolved into a robust and viable business.

 We’re here to help.
 While we can’t give you specific career advice, we can help demystify a complex and evolving marketplace for music.
 We’re always happy to discuss ways for you to get involved.

-The internet is crucial to creators.
-Its open structures let all users have a voice on the most important communications platform of our time.
-It is also a powerful engine for free expression, creativity and commerce.
-For musicians and other entrepreneurs, the internet this means the ability to compete on a level technological playing field alongside the biggest companies.
-This is why we need basic rules to ensure that all users can access the lawful content and run the legal applications and devices of their choice. read more
+The internet is crucial to musicians and other creators.
+It lets everyone have a voice and is a powerful engine for free expression, creativity and commerce.
+Creators must be able to compete on a level technological playing field alongside the biggest companies.
+This is why we need basic rules to ensure that all users can access the lawful content and run the legal applications and devices of their choice.

 Are you a musician living without health insurance?